Grantchester 2020 cast and spoilers from series 5 of the ITV drama

 From the Grantchester 2020 cast to the next episode spoilers, here's the low down on series 5 of the hit ITV show.

-Grantchester is back tonight (January 24) on ITV from 9PM with the third of six new hour-long episodes.
+Grantchester is back tonight (January 31) on ITV from 9PM with the fourth of six new hour-long episodes.

 Series five picks up a year after the events of the last series, which saw young, new parish priest Will Davenport become DI Geordie Keating’s new crime-fighting partner.